smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 ---

 A `LEFT OUTER JOIN` is one of several methods to determine records in `TableA` that do not exist in `TableB`.
 The following statement returns all values in `TableA` that do not exist in `TableB`.
-There are other (and possibly better) ways of writing this query which we will cover later.
+There are other (and possibly better) ways of writing this query, which we will cover later.

 ```sql
 SELECT  a.*